Winter Term Drop-In Support Groups and Skills Groups

 Facilitator: Dusty Destler

-Catch Feelings is a group for former high school and college student-athletes wanting to process the shift from competitive sport participation to post-sport life.
-In this six-week group, facilitators and attendees support one another through struggles often associated with being a former student-athlete, such as change in identity, loneliness, confusion, grief, depression, and anxiety about the future.
+Catch Feelings is a group for students who have played high school, club/travel, or college competitive sport and are experiencing transition in their sport career.
+Shifts in sport participation can evoke emotional struggles, such as change in identity, loneliness, confusion, grief, depression, and anxiety about the future.
+In this six-week group, facilitators and attendees support one another to reposition their relationship to sport.
 Group time is used in two ways to tap the mind-body connection: through sport-specific physical movement (e.g., throwing a softball, kicking a soccer ball), and participation in a supportive sharing and listening therapeutic group.
-The dual process aims to utilize muscle-memory to pull sport-related thoughts and feelings into awareness for integration into new life chapters and relationships.
+The dual process utilizes muscle-memory to pull sport-related thoughts and feelings into awareness to intentionally foster and integrate a new athlete identity.

 Connecting Through Chronic Health Conditions*